One of the biggest challenges many pet owners face is an itchy dog. When you see your dog itch, you probably think it might be allergies or fleas.

 The first thing you need to do is look at the labels on your dog’s food and treats.
 You want to look for sugar as well as dextrose, fructose, and other added sugars.

 Some fruits and vegetables also have high amounts of natural sugars.
 Be sure to consider the sugar content of any fresh vegetation you feed.
 If you feed fruit, consider limiting it to berries, as they’re low in sugar.

 NOTE: Avoid sugar substitutes, especially xylitol, which can be toxic and even deadly for your dog. dog.

 But that isn’t all you have to watch for.
 Sugar is a simple carbohydrate.
 But there are also carbohydrates that the body converts into sugar when your dog eats them.
 The biggest culprit is starch.
 That means you need to cut out starchy foods as well, including ...

 - Other legumes

 These foods feed yeast and they’re also some of the top ingredients in kibble diets.

-That’s why going raw is the best choice.
-It has fewer carbohydrates and the carbohydrates it does contain are mostly healthy fibers that are good for your dog.
+That’s why feeding a raw, whole food diet is the best choice.
+It has fewer carbohydrates ... and those it does contain are mostly healthy fibers that are good for your dog.

-If you aren’t ready for raw, consider a cooked, freeze-dried or dehydrated diet that doesn’t use grains or other starchy substitutes.
+If you aren’t ready for raw, consider a cooked, freeze-dried or dehydrated diet that doesn’t use grains or other starchy substitutes like legumes.